prob140/textbook/_chapters/Chapter_15/01_Density_and_CDF.md

 F(x) ~ = ~ P(X \le x) ~ = ~ \int_{-\infty}^x f(s)ds
 $$

-You are already familiar with the cdf defined as $F(x) = P(X \le x)$; what's new is that we can compute the probability by integrating the density function.
+You are already familiar with the definition $F(x) = P(X \le x)$.
+What's new is that we can compute the probability by integrating the density function.

 In our example, the only possible values of the random variable $X$ are between 0 and 1, so $F(x) = 0$ for $x \le 0$ and $F(x) = 1$ for $x \ge 1$.
 For $x$ between 0 and 1,